LibertyAces/BitSwanPump/doc/source/examples/configquickstart/configquickstart.rst

 Configuration in .conf file is accessible via self.Config method (in this case we use ``self.Config['api_key']`` to get API key from our ``.conf`` file)

+To run your pump with configuration file you have to use ``-c`` switch in terminal.
+For example ``python3 mypumptest.py -c mypumpconfiguration.conf``.